rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.template.markdown

 least once a day.
 If you do it less frequently, you are not doing *continuous* integration.

-## When is it safe to integrate?
+## How to keep the main branch working?

-Every time you integrate, you have to make sure that the main branch is working.
+Every time you integrate, you have to make sure that the main branch is still working.
 This is the second aspect of CI.

 How can you do that?

 The only way to do that, and still integrate often, is with an automatic test suite.

-Before you integrate your code, you want to run the test suite to make sure that everything still works.
+When you integrate your code, you want to run the test suite to make sure that everything still works.

 **The test suite should give you confidence that when it's time to deploy to production, it will just work.**

-To gain that confidence, the test suite probably needs to include steps to deploy to a test environment and do some smoke test on it.
-Not only unit tests.
+I'm using the term test suite here to include everything you need to gain that confidence, so it includes compiling, linting, static analysis, unit tests, deploy to test environment, smoke test... *everything*.

 ## Attitude, not a tool